ophidianwang/fluentd_kafka_storm_mongodb_test/kafka_storm_mongodb_2.md

 The 1000000th record walks through the topology in 49.8029808998 seconds

 ---

----
-stuck @ Split bolt 2 times (thread not enough?)
+stuck @ Split bolt many times (thread not enough?)

 ===